-Strangely enough, he played all his biggest hits halfway through his set and, in a polished and no-nonsense manner, went on to play his versions of Whiter Shade of Pale and Jimi Hendrix’s All Along The Watchtower.
+Strangely enough, he played all his biggest hits halfway through his set and, in a polished and no-nonsense manner, went on to play his versions of Whiter Shade of Pale and Jimi Hendrix’s All Along

 Up to that point, it had to be admitted that Hyland had been the best of the acts so far (although had Montez been fully fit I reckon he would have challenged that, but the best was yet to come.

 The man we were all waiting for – Peter Noone – bounded on stage like someone much younger than his years, and his hometown crowd gave him a fantastic reception.